appsemble/appsemble/docs/blocks/blocks.md

 Without blocks it is not possible to develop any interesting apps.
 To get you started Appsemble comes with several official blocks that can be used in any app.

+These blocks are published and maintained by Appsemble.
+These can be expected to always work with the current version of Appsemble.

 - [Action Button](/blocks/action-button)
 - [Button List](/blocks/button-list)
 - [Detail Viewer](/blocks/detail-viewer)